 Continue to 3 of 11 below.

-- Two Part Silicone Mold Putty or other suitable molding compound.
-Two part silicone mold putty is available in forms which are safe to use with edible materials (including the Easy Mold Putty from Dick Blick Art Materials (Buy Direct).
-Completed molds used for edible materials, cannot be used for non edible materials (like polymer clay) as well.
+- Two-Part Silicone Mold Putty or another suitable molding compound.
+Two-part silicone mold putty is available in forms which are safe to use with edible materials (including the Easy Mold Putty from Dick Blick Art Materials (Buy Direct).
+Completed molds used for edible materials, cannot be used for non-edible materials (like polymer clay) as well.
 You need to keep materials used with food away from craft materials to avoid contamination.

 03 of 11